jtpaasch/load2demo/README.md

 ...
 ```

-When you run `load` twice like this, BAP merges the second program with
+When you run `load` twice like this, it looks like BAP merges the second
-the first.
-It's as if BAP sort of overwrites the first one with information
+program with the first.
+It's as if BAP overwrites the first one with
-from the second one.
+information it gets from the second one.

-Let me try to confirm this.
-First, look at how BAP sees the `main` function of
+Let me try to demonstrate why I think that.
+First, look at how BAP sees the
-the first program, `main_1`:
+`main` function of the first program, `main_1`:

     bap resources/main_1 -d --print-symbol=main